Animal Diet

 Quality Control Procedures

 Feeds are stored separate from chemicals to preclude contamination.
 Regular shipments of feed are received from a supplier and feeds are rotated so that the oldest feeds are used first.
 Bags of feed that are broken or that appear to have been wet are discarded and not used.
-All chows are used within six months of manufacture.
-Mice and rat diets are used within five months of manufacture (Huerkamp, Michael J. and Dowdy, Minida (2008) "Diet Replenishment for Ad-libitum-fed Mice Housed in Social Groups is Compatible with Shelf Life".
-J. of American Association for Laboratory Animal Science 47(3), 47-50).
+All diets are used within the expiration date on the bag.
+All rodent diets are used a month before the expiration date on the bag.

 Special diets: The feeding of specially formulated diets and any or all diets other than those listed above must be specifically approved by the IACUC.
 Please see the facility supervisor or manager for assistance in meeting cage identification; rack, room and contact information; and record-keeping requirements.
 Clinically-ill animals may be prescribed special diets and/or supplements at the discretion of the DAR veterinary staff.